 As you look deeply into the looking glass, who do you see reflected there?

-This is the second of three posts about being a sexual refuser.
+This is the second of three posts about refusing to have a sexual relationship with your husband.
 (You can find the first one here.)